Thursday, June 7, 2012

 07.06.12 Stone thrown, broken window, snowy, red zone house, Avonside Dr, nr Avonside Girls High.
 The houses would be demolished by CERA

-Ghost housing evidence near Avon River:
+Ruined-housing evidence near Avon River:

 Less walkers & dog walkers on Avon River banks;

-Snow capped rubbish bins in front gardens;
+Snow-capped rubbish-bins in front gardens;

 Few snowy footprints in streets or gardens;

-No car tyre tracks in snowy driveways;
+No car tyre-tracks in snowy-driveways;

 Few pedestrians;